temporalio/edu-102-typescript-code/exercises/using-objects/README.md

 1. Edit the `activities.ts` file
 2. Replace the two input parameters in the `translateTerm` function with the object you defined as input
 3. Replace the output type (string) in the `translateTerm` function with the name of the interface you defined as output
-4. At the end of the function, create a `TranslationActivityOutput{}` object and populate its `Translation` field with the `content` variable, which holds the translation returned in the microservice call.
+4. At the end of the function, create an object that implements the `TranslationActivityOutput{}` interface  and populate its `translation` field with the `content` variable, which holds the translation returned in the microservice call.
 5. Return the object created in the previous step
 6. Save your changes